denadai2/bayesian-crime-multiple-cities/README.md

 ```

 ### Aggregated
-Available upon the acceptance of the paper
+Available through permanent links upon the acceptance of the paper

 ### Raw
-Available upon the acceptance of the paper
+Available through permanent links upon the acceptance of the paper

 ## License